 Borger Dalr geology walk, Borrowdale

-Explore the origins of Borrowdale as you walk from Grange to Castle Crag, including the poignant war memorial, Peace How and amazing views of the flat valley bed that was formerly the bottom of an Ice Age lake.
+Explore the origins of Borrowdale as you walk from Bowder Stone car park to Castle Crag, including the poignant war memorial, Peace Howe and amazing views of the flat valley bed that was formerly the bottom of an Ice Age lake.

 Admire the amazing colours in the rock walls at Dalt Quarry

 The area was described by the renowned fell-walker and author Alfred Wainwright as ’the finest square mile in Lakeland’.
 Look out for colours in the rock walls of Dalt Quarry, where a wetland habitat has developed since the quarry closed.